cynicsketch/nix-mineral/README.md

 ## Usage

+"Automatic Installation (fetchgit)," "Usage With Flakes," and "Manual Installation" sections of documentation are MIT licensed contributions by pseudonym "wyyllou."
+Original MIT license retained in the LICENSE.MIT file.
+Other portions are GPLv3 licensed.

 ### Automatic Installation (fetchgit)
 (Can be used with flake and non-flake configurations, but if you are using flakes, the next flake specific method is objectively simpler and better for you in every way).